 Decimal Squares: Here's an artsy decimal activity that will let the creativity in kids come out as they learn about decimal, fraction, and percent equivalents.

-Pairing Decimals to Make 10: This is a fun group decimal activity that helps students practice number bonds to 10 using decimals to one place.
+Pairing Decimals to Make 10: Engaging group decimal activity - helps students practice number bonds to 10 using decimals to one place.

 Decimal Place Value Chart: Check out tis place value chart to help get a good understanding of how decimals work.